CAPA Effectiveness: Closing the Loop on Every Action

 Each of these failures is structural, not motivational.
 Programs that log CAPAs in spreadsheets cannot enforce any of the five.
 Programs that run on a system designed for the closure step enforce all five automatically.

-Haloehs treats closure as a separate step from completion.
+HaloEHS treats closure as a separate step from completion.
 The owner marks the action complete; the verifier attaches evidence and closes.
 Without evidence, the system blocks closure.
 Evidence can be a photo with timestamp and location, a system log entry, a signed work order, a training-record extract, or an audit re-check result.
 The verifier confirms the action was actually taken, independently.

 This single change shifts most CAPA registers from "perpetually open" to "verifiably closed within target."
 The cost of the change is administrative discipline, which the system provides.